People's Mojahedin Organization of Iran: 1988 execution of MEK prisoners

 Following the MEK's Operation Mersad against Iranian forces, thousands of imprisoned members of the MEK, along with members of other leftist opposition groups, were executed.
 The Iranian government used the MEK's failed invasion as a pretext for the mass execution of those "who remained steadfast in their support for the MEK" and other jailed opposition group members.
 Most of the prisoners executed were there for nonviolent activities like distributing newspapers and leaflets, joining protests, or raising money for the opposition.
 Some were imprisoned for holding outlawed political views.

 On 19 July 1988, the authorities isolated major prisons, having its courts of law go on an unscheduled holiday to prevent relatives from inquiring about those imprisoned, and as Ervand Abrahamian notes, "thus began an act of violence unprecedented in Iranian history".
-Prisoners were asked if they were willing to denounce the MEK before cameras, help the IRI hunt down MEK members and name secret sympathizers.
+Prisoners were asked if they were willing to denounce the MEK before cameras, help the IRI hunt down MEK members and name secret sympathisers.
 Those who gave unsatisfactory answers were promptly taken away and hanged.
-Children and Women were among those executed.
+Some women and youths were among those executed.
 Human rights groups say that the number of those executed remains uncertain, but "thousands of political dissidents were systematically subjected to enforced disappearance in Iranian detention facilities across the country", with those executed charged with "moharebeh" or "waging war on God", and of "disclosing state secrets" and threatening national security".
 Since the executions, Amnesty International has stated that "there has also been an ongoing campaign by the Islamic Republic to demonize victims, distort facts, and repress family survivors and human rights defenders."
 Under international law, these mass extrajudicial killings without fair proceedings were also considered systematic crimes against humanity.

+The executions were ordered directly by Ayatollah Khomeini through a written fatwa.
+The killings were implemented by "death committees," composed of an Islamic judge, a representative of the Ministry of Intelligence, and a state prosecutor.
+High-ranking officials, such as Mohammad Khatami and Ayatollah Ali Khamenei, were identified by opposition groups as responsible.

 According to Professor Cheryl Bernard, the mass execution of political prisoners carried out by the Islamic Republic in 1981 caused the MEK to split into four groups: those that were arrested, imprisoned or executed, a group that went underground in Iran, another that left to Kurdistan and a final group that left to other countries abroad.
 By the end of 1981, the principal refuge for many exiled members of the MEK had become France.